ubc-lib-geo/awesome-wildfire/README.md

 There are a number of web browser-based maps which already contain fire activity layers, making it easy to discover fire perimeters along with other pertinent wildfire-related data.

 - [NASA FIRMS Fire Map](https://firms.modaps.eosdis.nasa.gov/map/#d:2020-09-24..2020-09-25;@0.0,0.0,3z) - Interactively browse the full archive of global active fire detections from MODIS and VIIRS.
-- [Smoke Forecast](https://firesmoke.ca/forecasts/current/) - Smoke forecasts from wildland fires using the BlueSky Canada system.
-This system produces forecasts of hourly ground-level concentrations of PM2.5 smoke particles from wildfires up to two days into the future.
+- [Smoke Forecast](https://firesmoke.ca/forecasts/current/) - Hourly smoke forecasts from wildland fires up to two days into the future using the BlueSky Canada system.
 Downloadable data available.
 - [NASA Fire and Smoke Map](https://fire.airnow.gov/) - Fire and smoke map for Canada and the U.S.
 - [CALTOPO](https://caltopo.com) - Map with multiple base layers, a Fire Activity layer accessing fire perimeters in the U.S. and Canada, multiple satellite infrafred data, and a Wind Plot layer.
 - [CWFIS Interactive map](https://cwfis.cfs.nrcan.gc.ca/interactive-map) - Interactive map with a number of overlays and access to historical data.